 Infrastructure Improvements in Water Street

 Water Street is now closed to vehicles and pedestrians from Grace Street to Chestnut Street (the Southern end of the old deck).
-This closure will last until late April, 2018
+This closure will last through August or September of this year.

-This closure will allow work to begin on the next phase of infrastructure improvements beneath Water Street.
-The project will involve new water and sewer lines beneath Water Street from Chestnut Street to just beyond Grace Street.
+Work continues on infrastructure improvements beneath Water Street.
+The project involves new water and sewer lines beneath Water Street from Chestnut Street to just beyond Grace Street.
 You will recall that new lines were placed in front of the Federal Courthouse in 2016-2017.
-We are jumping a block in order to coordinate with the construction of the Riverplace project, which will begin this Spring.
+We are jumping a block in order to coordinate with the construction of the Riverplace project, which is now underway.